Beautiful botanic gardens are dotted throughout Australia and burst with vibrant landscapes.

-Ballarat Botanical Gardens, VIC: A feast of flowers, abundant National Trust-listed trees, and a wonderful positioning on the edge of Lake Wendouree ensure these cool-climate gardens are enticing.
-But the surprise find within here is the series of bronze busts of Australia’s many Prime Ministers.
-And judging by the rate that we’re going through Prime Ministers, this area might need more space!
-BIG4 has a couple of great Ballarat parks to choose from.
+A feast of flowers, abundant National Trust-listed trees, and a wonderful positioning on the edge of Lake Wendouree ensure these cool-climate gardens are enticing.
+The surprise find within here is the series of bronze busts of Australia’s many Prime Ministers.

-Kings Park and Botanic Garden, Perth, WA: There are 3000-plus varieties of Western Australian plants to discover, and various points of interest, but the reason this is one of Perth’s biggest attractions is all to do with the sensational views that are gifted from here.
-Head for the State War Memorial for outstanding city vistas, or climb the DNA Tower for widespread views.
+There are 3000-plus varieties of Western Australian plants to discover and ample areas of interest for all ages.
+Better yet, this ranks as one of Perth’s biggest attractions owing to the sensational views that are gifted from here.
+Head to the State War Memorial for outstanding city vistas or climb the DNA Tower for breathtaking outlooks.

-The Royal Botanic Gardens, Sydney, NSW: This is Australia’s oldest botanic garden and it certainly pinched a prime piece of land.
-The garden is spotted on Sydney Harbour, within waving distance of the Sydney Opera House, so expect glittering views.
+Australia’s oldest botanic gardens occupy prime real estate.
+The attraction is spotted on Sydney Harbour, so expect eye candy overload.
 The eyes should also give much attention to the host of feature gardens, including the gorgeous Oriental and rose gardens.
 Also take a peek at the Wollemi pine, one of the rarest plants on the planet.
-Explore it all when enjoying your BIG4 accommodation in Sydney.

-Australian Inland Botanic Gardens, Buronga, NSW: Billed as the first semi-arid botanic gardens in the southern hemisphere, this attraction showcases plants from every continent (minus Antarctica!).
-The collections are very well-presented and feature rare and endangered species.
-In addition, these gardens join that select group with a significant focus on plants from arid climates.
-Be sure to check out the ‘wow’ tree, estimated to be a whopping 2500 years old, as well as the magnificent rose garden.
-The gardens are only minutes from Mildura.
+Billed as the first semi-arid botanic gardens in the southern hemisphere, this attraction showcases plants from every continent – minus Antarctica!
+The collections feature rare and endangered species, and the gardens join a select group with a significant focus on plants from arid climates.
+Be sure to check out the ‘wow’ tree, estimated to be a whopping 2500 years old.
+Buronga is 6km north of Mildura.